-The crucial observation is that when the context allows it - by making it clear that John was in the upper part of the tower - the possessive POSS can index position l3, which corresponds to the upper part of the tower rather to the locus a originally introduced by JOHN, as can be seen in (69) (note that in this case the locus l3 is first introduced by a pointing sign IX-l3 associated with JOHN, making clear that at the relevant time John was in a position corresponding to l3).
+The crucial observation is that when the context allows it - by making clear that John was in the upper part of the tower - the possessive POSS can index position l3, which corresponds to the upper part of the tower rather to the locus a originally introduced by JOHN, as can be seen in (68) (note that in this case the locus l3 is first introduced by a pointing sign IX-l3 associated with JOHN, making clear that at the relevant time John was in a position corresponding to l3).
 In addition, it can be ascertained that the possessive is used as a bound variable: the elided VP following NOT is naturally understood with a bound reading.
-(As in some of our earlier examples, ellipsis resolution can disregard specifications of the antecedent, since the second sentence of (69) is understood to involve Peter showing his hand in the middle/lower part of the building, rather than towards the top.32)
+(As in some of our earlier examples, ellipsis resolution can disregard specifications of the antecedent, since the second sentence of (68) is understood to involve Peter showing his hand in the middle/lower part of the building, rather than towards the top.)

-Interestingly, there also appear to be some cases in which a reflexive pronoun and its antecedent do not share the same locative specifications.
-This is the case in (71).
-In this case we have indexed the reflexive SELF with the loci that appear in (70)a: locus a is the locus associated with JOHN, while l1, l2 and l3 are three locations at different levels of the sign for LEANING-/, representing a building in leaning position.
+Interestingly, there also appear to be some (preliminary) cases in which a reflexive pronoun and its antecedent do not share the same locative specifications.
+This is the case in (70).
+Here the reflexive SELF is indexed with the loci that appear in (69)a: locus a is the locus associated with JOHN, while l1, l2 and l3 are three locations at different levels of the sign for LEANING-/, representing a building in leaning position.

-- (71) JOHN_a PETER_b IX-1 THE-THREE-a,b,1 VISIT PISA FAMOUS BUILDING LEANING-/ .
-THE-THREE-a,b,1 WALK LONG TOP .
-IX-1 PHOTO-rep[wavy line along /], FINISH - a.
-6. 2 IX-a SEE SELF-13, IX-b NOT - b.
-5.5 IX-a SEE SELF-13, IX-b NOT SEE SELF-13 - a, b => only John saw himself being high up - c.
-7 IX-a SEE SELF-a, IX-b NOT - d.
-6.5 IX-a SEE SELF-a, IX-b NOT SEE SELF-b - c, d => only John saw himself (ASL; 20, 82; 4 judgments)
+- (70) JOHN\a PETER\b IX-1 THE-THREE-a,b,1 VISIT PISA FAMOUS BUILDING LEANING-/.
+THE- - THREE-a,b,1 WALK LONG TOP .
+IX-1 PHOTO-rep\[wavy line along /], FINISH a.
+6.2 IX-a SEE SELF-13, IX-b NOT - A: 0: 2 IA-a SEE SELF-15, IA-0 NOT a: 5.5 IV a: SEE SEI = 12 IV b: NOT SE - b.
+5.5 IX-a SEE SELF-13, IX-b NOT SEE SELF-13 - a, b => only John saw himself being high up z = 7 IV z = SEE = z IV b = NOT - c.
+7 IX-a SEE SELF-a, IX-b NOT d.
+6.5 IX-a SEE SELF-a, IX-b NOT S - d.
+6.5 IX-a SEE SELF-a, IX-b NOT SEE SELF-b c, d => only John saw himself (ASL; 20, 82; 4 judgments)

-The striking observation is that IX-a SEE SELF-13 is understood to mean that John (originally associated with locus a) saw himself being at the top of the tower; this shows that the reflexive pronoun makes an iconic contribution by indexing position 13, corresponding to the top of the tower.
-Still, it can be further ascertained with a sentence with ellipsis IX-b NOT referring to Peter that the boxed VP is indeed read on a bound variable reading.
+The striking observation is that IX-a SEE SELF-13 is understood to mean that John (originally associated with locus a) saw himself being at the top of the tower; this shows that the reflexive pronoun makes an iconic contribution by indexing position l3, corresponding to the top of the tower.
+Still, it can be further ascertained with a sentence with ellipsis IX-b NOT referring to Peter that the boxed VP is indeed interpreted on a bound variable reading.
 In other words, SELF-13 simultaneously displays the behavior of a bound variable and of an iconic element.
 (In this case, the locative specifications of the antecedent seem to be preserved under ellipsis, as can be seen by the interpretation of the elided VP, which entails that Peter didn't see himself being high up).